Lineal: A linear-algebraic Lambda-calculus: Confluence

 \section{Confluence}

-The main theorem of this paper is the confluence of the system $L$. \VML{This section is quite technical.
-A reader who is not familiar with rewriting techniques may be contempt with reading just Definition \ref{defconfluence} and Theorem \ref{thconfluence}, and then skipping to Section \ref{conclusion}.
-A reader with an interest in such techniques may on the other hand find the architecture of the proof quite useful.} We shall proceed in two steps and prove first the confluence of the system $R = S \cup E \cup F \cup A$, i.e. the system $L$ minus the rule $B$.
-To prove the confluence of $R$ we prove its termination and local confluence.
-To be able to use a critical pair lemma, we shall use a well-known technique, detailed in the Section \ref{extension}, and introduce an extension $R_{ext} = S \cup E \cup F_{ext} \cup A$ of the system $R$ as well as a more restricted form of $AC$-rewriting.
-This proof will proceed step by step as we shall prove first the local confluence of the system $S \cup E$ (Section \ref{avatar}) then that of $S \cup E \cup F_{ext}$ (Section \ref{appcp1}) and finally that of $S \cup E \cup F_{ext} \cup A$ (Section \ref{appcp2}).
-The last step towards our main goal is to show that the $B^\parallel$ rule is strongly confluent on the term algebra, and commutes with $R^*$, hence giving the confluence of $L$ (Section \ref{betaconfluence}).
+The main theorem of this paper is the confluence of the system $L$.
+Along the way, we will also prove the confluence of the unrestricted systems $V$ and $V'$ which we introduced for the sake of our computational definition of vector spaces. \VML{This section is quite technical.
+A reader who is not familiar with rewriting techniques may be happy with reading just Definition \ref{defconfluence} and Theorem \ref{thconfluence}, and then skipping to Section \ref{currentworks}.
+A reader with an interest in such techniques may on the other hand find the architecture of the proof quite useful.} \VL{The rationale is as follows: \begin{itemize} \item There is only a very limited set of techniques available for proving the confluence of non-terminating rewrite systems (mainly the notions of parallel reductions and strong confluence).
+Hence we must distinguish the non-terminating rules, which generate the infinities (the $B$ rule), from the others (the $R$ rules) and show that they are confluent on their own; \item We then must show that the terminating rules and the non-terminating rules commute, so that their union is confluent.
+(The conditions on $B,F,A$ are key to obtaining the commutation.
+Without them, both subsets are confluent, but not their union.)

+\item The rules of $R$ being terminating, the critical pairs lemma applies.
+The critical pairs can be checked automatically for the non-conditional rules, but the conditional ones must be checked by hand.
+Hence we must distinguish the non-conditional rules ($E$ rules), from the others (the $F$ and $A$ rules).

+\item In order to handle the parametricity with respect to the scalars rewrite system, we shall introduce a new technique called the avatar's lemma. \end{itemize}}

+The first step is to prove the confluence of the system $R=S \cup E \cup F \cup A$, i.e., the system $L$ of Definition \ref{defsystemL}, minus the rule $B$.
+To prove the confluence of this system we shall prove that of the system $R_0 = S_0 \cup E \cup F \cup A$ where $S_0$ is a small avatar of $S$, namely the simplest possible scalar rewrite system.
+Then we use the avatar lemma to extend the result from $S_0$ to $S$, hereby obtaining the confluence of $R = S \cup E \cup F \cup A$.